Lithuanian scientists will be the first in the Baltic States to apply light sheet microscopy

 “The first training left a good impression and contributed to the generation of new thoughts and ideas, and at the same time raised new tasks: take over the advantages of this technology at best and use it to the maximum for future research and work,” says Silvija Jankevičiūtė, a researcher at the LSMU Institute of Neuroscience, who, along with other scientists, was the first to test the new light sheet microscope.

-Lithuanian University of Health Sciences (LSMU) together with Vilnius University Life Sciences Center (VU GMC) is implementing the infrastructure improvement project “Center for Computational, Structural, and Systems Biology – CossyBio”, the total value of which is 6.18 million euros.
-This project combines and develops state-of-the-art laboratory equipment for the imaging of cellular systems and molecular structures, the monitoring of biomolecular processes, and research in living organisms.
+Lithuanian University of Health Sciences (LUHS), together with Vilnius University Life Sciences Center (VU GMC), is implementing the infrastructure improvement project “Center for Computational, Structural, and Systems Biology – CossyBio”, the total value of which is 6.18 million euros.
+This project combines and develops state-of-the-art laboratory equipment for cellular imaging systems and molecular structures, monitoring biomolecular processes, and research in living organisms.